jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 UDL is accessed and triggered through an abstraction called *Methods*, which are configurable ways to call and interact with User Defined Logic.
-A *Method* is specified in configuration, and this abstraction allows for different ways of interacting with UDL to be available; while also allowing future additions of new ways to interact in a non-breaking and consistent way.
+A *Method* is specified in configuration and this abstraction allows for different ways of interacting with UDL to be available; while also allowing future additions of new ways to interact in a non-breaking and consistent way.